andGarc/vector-analysis-syracuse-lesson/docs/_slides/join.md

 ===

 The population data is at the coarser scale, so the lead ought to be averaged within a census tract.
-Once each lead measurement is joined to a "TRACT" id, the spatial data can by dropped.
+Once each lead measurement is joined to "TRACT", the spatial data can by dropped.